 '''

 network:

 . .

 organizations:

 - organization:

 name: manufacturer

 services:

 peers:

 - peer:

 name: peer0

-chaincode:
+chaincodes:

-name: "chaincode_name" #This has to be replaced with the name of the
+- name: "chaincode_name" #This has to be replaced with the name of the

+⇔chaincode

-version: "chaincode_version" # This has to be different than the current...
+version: "chaincode version" # This has to be different than the...

-→version
+⇔current version

 maindirectory: "chaincode_main" #The main directory where chaincode is,

-\rightarrowneeded to be placed
+→needed to be placed

 repository:

 username: "git_username"

-Git Service user who has rights to
+Git Service user who has rights

-→check-in in all branches
+→to check-in in all branches

 password: "git_password"

 url: "github.com/hyperledger/bevel.git"

 branch: develop

 path: "chaincode_src" #The path to the chaincode

 arguments: 'chaincode_args' #Arguments to be passed along with the

 → chaincode parameters

-endorsements: "" #Endorsements (if any) provided along with the chaincode
+endorsements: "" #Endorsements (if any) provided along with the...

-'''
+→ chaincode '''